 This depends on what cut of beef you are marinating, of course.
 The tougher the meat is, the longer you should marinate it.

 The ribeye steaks I used in this recipe only marinated for 2 hours.
 Ribeyes are a more tender cut, and marinating isn’t necessary – we just love the flavor!
+You can also simply sprinkle some generous salt, pepper, and garlic powder on your steaks and go to town.

 - When you’re ready to cook, place a large 12-inch cast iron skillet on the stove over high medium-heat.
 Allow the skillet to heat up for 3-4 minutes so it’s hot to the touch.
+Meanwhile, remove the steaks from the marinade and pat them dry.
+Alternatively, you can simply season plain steaks with salt and pepper.

 - Next, add butter and oil.
 Melt and swirl it together for another 2-3 minutes until it is shimmering and sizzling.

 - Reduce the heat to medium-low.
 Continue flipping the steaks every 2 minutes for a total of 8-12 minutes, until it reaches your desired doneness.
+Test the temp using a meat thermometer.

 - Rare is a cool 125 degrees F